You can read the introductory notes here.

 We have to discard this theory not just as unscriptural, but also as nonsensical.
 We began in Scripture, but we ran off the theological road into a heretical ditch because this theory only works if Jesus and Satan are equals, both less than God.
 In Scripture, Jesus is one of the persons in the Trinity and Satan is an insubordinate creature.
 In this theory, Satan is an ethical kidnapper who keeps his end of the bargain like a perfect gentleman.
 In Scripture, Satan never keeps his promises, because he owns nothing and cannot deliver what he does not own.

 In order for Jesus to pay a ransom to Satan, He has to lose something of value and Satan receives it.
 The ransom makes Jesus less and Satan greater.
 That’s nonsense.
+Since there is no celestial currency, and Jesus Himself is the ransom, it would make Jesus the servant of Satan, beginning at the crucifixion.

 If we are going to use a kidnapping metaphor, the roles are reversed.
 In exorcisms, Jesus is the kidnapper, He kidnaps Satan’s demons out in the open, neither demanding nor accepting any ransom, and He never gives them back.
 It’s just a metaphor, actually, because Jesus created the demons and they are His property.
 They went bad, so Jesus tosses them into the Lake of Fire, like a person who puts good food into the refrigerator, then throws away whatever has spoiled.